cxl-micron-reskit/famfs/markdown/vm-configuration.md

 observed cases where the device is still created, but (of course) it does not work properly.
 Just don't do that.

-**NOTE:** There are some circumstances where udev rules may "online" your dax memory as system-ram after boot.
+**NOTE:** There are some circumstances where udev rules installed by your Linux distro may "online" your dax memory as system-ram after boot.

 After boot it is likely that your /dev/dax device will be in system-ram mode; if so,